President of the National Council (Austria)

-In the Austrian order of precedence the President of the National Council places after the President and before the Chancellor.
+In the Austrian order of precedence, the president of the National Council places after the president of Austria and before the chancellor.

 Election

-The President, the second and the third President are elected by the majority of the National Council at the beginning of each legislative session.
+The president, the second and the third president are elected by the majority of the National Council at the beginning of each legislative session.

 The Presidium even remains active after the dissolution of the National Council, until the Council obtains its new elected leadership.
-This also applies if the President of the former legislative session has no mandate in the new session.
+This also applies if the president of the former legislative session has no mandate in the new session.

-In the second republic it became a political practice, that the most powerful party receives the President and the second and third most powerful party the second and third president.
+In the second republic it became a political practice that the most powerful party receives the president and the second and third most powerful party the second and third president.

 Tasks and duties

-The exact tasks of the President and his deputies are determined in the Nationalratsgeschäftsordnung.
-He is in charge of the administrative affairs of the National Council and creates a budget concept for the Council with the second and third President.
-The President is the representative of national council for the public and has to ensure moderation and balanced rights.
+The exact tasks of the president and his deputies are determined in the Nationalratsgeschäftsordnung.
+He is in charge of the administrative affairs of the National Council and creates a budget concept for the Council with the second and third president.
+The president is the representative of national council for the public and has to ensure moderation and balanced rights.
 He handles the Geschäftsordnung and has to guarantee for its observance (especially for the maintenance silence and order and the meeting hall), he exercises the Hausrecht in the Austrian Parliament Building and heads the parliamentary directorate.